-One of the primary benefits of charbroilers is in food presentation.
-Broilers give food the appearance and flavor of having been cooked on an outdoor backyard barbecue.
+The primary function of a charbroiler is to cook a variety of foods, particularly meats,fish, and seafood, at consistent temperatures.
+One of the primary benefits of a charbroiler is in the presentation of the food.
+Charbroilers give food the appearance and flavor of having been cooked on an outdoor backyard barbecue.
 For the commercial kitchen they offer a high production level with a shorter recovery time.

 Sub-radiant heating offered with some broiler units reduces gas use and grease fires, while improving the evenness of top grid temperatures.
 Newer models may offer greater cooking versatility with adjustable grates.

-Maintenance: Products cooked over crushed lava rock or ceramic briquettes, rather than over coal or wood embers, can accumulate large amounts of carbon and grease.
+Food cooked over crushed lava rock or ceramic briquettes, rather than over coal or wood embers, can accumulate large amounts of carbon and grease.
 Manufacturers recommend replacing elements and even the cast-iron grates that hold briquettes twice a year.
 Some models offer self-cleaning heating elements.